Mass Estimation of Galaxy Clusters with Deep Learning II: CMB Cluster Lensing: Methods

-The training and the validation datasets are used in the model learning process.
-In both legs of the analysis, the training data has 400 maps and corresponding truth sets for each cluster.
-We take cluster simulations with $M_{200\rm c} =$ (1, 2, 3, 4, 5, 6, 7, 8)$\times 10^{14}~\rm M_{\odot}$ for training and leave other for testing the model.
 The validation set has same properties as the training set and is used to validate the model after each epoch, where one epoch is complete when entire training data are passed through the neural network once.
 We use 200 maps for each cluster mass and corresponding truth sets as our validation data.
 The test datasets are never used in the training phase and are kept separately to analyse the trained model.
-We keep 200 sky maps (for each cluster mass) for testing in the first stage of analysis and use recovered CMB-only maps from these test data to estimate the mass of the individual clusters in the second stage of analysis.
-We use CMB maps with random realizations of white noise drawn from a uniform distribution between 0 to $5~\rm \mu K$-arcmin level to train (400 maps) and validate (200 maps) the network in the second leg of analysis.
+We keep $10^4$ sky maps (for each cluster mass) for testing in the first stage of analysis and use recovered CMB-only maps from these test data to estimate the mass of the individual clusters in the second stage of analysis.

+We use CMB maps with random realizations of white noise drawn from a uniform distribution between 0 to $5~\rm \mu K$-arcmin level to train (400 maps) and validate (200 maps) the network in the second stage of analysis.
 In addition to the mass set used in training, we test our mResUNet-I and mResUNet-II models for cluster masses that were not the part of training and validation process, that is clusters with $M_{200\rm c} =$ (1.5, 2.5, 3.5, 4.5, 5.5, 6.5, 7.5)$\times 10^{14}~\rm M_{\odot}$.